davidtheclark/react-aria-modal/README.md

 If `false`, no background color will be applied with inline styles.
 Presumably you will apply then yourself via an `underlayClass`.

-### underlayStyle

-Type: `object`

-Customize properties of the `style` prop that is passed to the underlay.

 ### verticallyCenter

 Type: `boolean`

 If `true`, the modal's contents will be vertically (as well as horizontally) centered.

-### renderTo

-Type: `HTMLElement` or `string` selector
+## AriaModal.renderTo(HTMLElement | string)

 react-aria-modal uses [react-displace](https://github.com/davidtheclark/react-displace) to insert the modal into a new element at the end of `<body>`, making it easier to deal with positioning and z-indexes.

-Use this prop to specify an alternative element into which the modal should be rendered.
+The static `renderTo` function returns *a new component* that renders modals into a specific element, rather than a newly created element at the bottom of the page.

 Strings are used as selectors, passed to `querySelector`.

+See demo six for an example.

 ## More examples